Edge-based discretizations on triangulations in $\mathbb{R}^d$, with special attention to four-dimensional space: Theoretical Properties in

-We can now compute the individual contributions $\bm{n}\left(\mathcal{F}^{T_{\alpha}}\right)$, $\bm{n}\left(\mathcal{F}^{T_{\beta}}\right)$, $\bm{n}\left(\mathcal{F}^{T_{\gamma}}\right)$, and $\bm{n}\left(\mathcal{F}^{T_{\delta}}\right)$.
+We can now compute the individual contributions $\bm{n}\left(\hyperface^{T_{\alpha}}\right)$, $\bm{n}\left(\hyperface^{T_{\beta}}\right)$, $\bm{n}\left(\hyperface^{T_{\gamma}}\right)$, and $\bm{n}\left(\hyperface^{T_{\delta}}\right)$.
 These lumped-normal vectors are computed based on the median quantities associated with each $d$-simplex.
 Let us begin by computing the relevant median quantities for $T_{\alpha}$.
 The centroids $\bm{c} \in \left(\mathcal{C}_{12} \cap T_{\alpha} \right)$ are given by

 These centroids form a $3$-cuboid with eight vertices.
-We denote this cuboid by $\mathcal{F}^{T_{\alpha}}$, where
+We denote this cuboid by $\hyperface^{T_{\alpha}}$, where

-Computing the lumped-normal vector of the cuboid, $\bm{n}(\mathcal{F}^{T_{\alpha}})$, is relatively straightforward.
-We simply compute the Coxeter–Freudenthal–Kuhn~\cite{coxeter1934discrete,freudenthal1942simplizialzerlegungen} (CFK) triangulation of the cuboid, and then aggregate (sum over) the normal vectors of the resulting $3$-simplices.
+Computing the lumped-normal vector of the cuboid, $\bm{n}(\hyperface^{T_{\alpha}})$, is relatively straightforward.
+We simply compute the Coxeter-Freudenthal-Kuhn~\cite{coxeter1934discrete,freudenthal1942simplizialzerlegungen} (CFK) triangulation of the cuboid, and then aggregate (sum over) the normal vectors of the resulting $3$-simplices.
 These $3$-simplices are given by

 Figure~\ref{fig:cfk} shows an illustration of the cuboid, and the associated CFK triangulation.

 The spanning vectors for the $3$-simplices are given by

 The associated normal vectors are